Can You Put A Shed On Paving Slabs?

 Paving slabs are a great way to save time and money on a base for your garden shed.

 Here are a few helpful tips to help you when you are putting your shed on paving slabs:

 - Don’t lay down all the mortar at once, do it on a slab-by-slab basis.
 It ensures that your mortar stays wet enough to work with.
 It’s important so you can re-lay any skewed slabs before the mortar dries.

 - You can use a clean paintbrush that you dipped in water as a makeshift adhesive on the underside of the slabs.
 It will help the slabs stick to the mortar.

 - If you see that some slabs aren’t effortlessly sinking into the mortar as they should, you need to re-lay it while the mortar is still wet.
 It is a good indication that the mortar is rocky.

-- Before choosing a site to put your shed, you need to look at the drainage.
+- Before choosing a site to put your shed on, you need to look at the drainage.
 Pick a spot that has ample drainage.
-It keeps the base stable as too much rain will cause the sand under the base to shift.
+It keeps the base stable, as too much rain will cause the sand under the base to shift.
 It also helps keep the shed base from rotting as it stays dry.

 - When you choose the sand under the slab, remember that plain sand may shift when it gets wet, so add some rocky sand to help give the sand some stability.

 Laying your garden shed on paving slabs will be highly beneficial if you’re building a permanent structure and are planning on living in your shed or tiny home.

 It will cost you less, and it’s also less labor-intensive than other shed bases.
 It’s durable, and the paving slabs will outlast the shed with proper maintenance.